Cryptocurrency as an Investable Asset Class: Coming of Age: DATA

 First, we collect comprehensive price data on all cryptocurrencies from CoinGecko.com, covering both active and inactive coins between December 31, 2013, and September 6, 2025.
 The sample includes 18,622 coins listed on CoinGecko at the end of the period, as well as 29,230 inactive coins that have since been delisted but for which historical data are available.
 Including inactive coins allows us to avoid survivorship bias.
 We exclude stablecoins because they are designed to track the value of a currency, a basket of fiat currencies, or another reference asset.
 We also exclude wrapped tokens (such as Wrapped Ether) as they are essentially replicas of existing coins on different blockchains.
 Furthermore, we drop daily observations with missing or non-positive values for price, market capitalization, or trading volume.
 We also exclude all coins with fewer than 30 daily observations.
 The final dataset comprises 16,468 unique coins and approximately 9.5 million records.

-Second, for the construction of the crypto carry strategy of \cite{schmeling2023crypto}, we collect perpetual futures prices, funding rates and spot index prices for Bitcoin at the 8-hour frequency from Binance for the period August 1, 2020 to May 31, 2025.
-The data on new addresses are from \cite{liu2021accounting}.
+Second, for the construction of the crypto carry strategy of \cite*{schmeling2023crypto}, we collect perpetual futures prices, funding rates and spot index prices for Bitcoin at the 8-hour frequency from Binance for the period August 1, 2020 to May 31, 2025.
+The data on new addresses are from \cite*{liu2021accounting}.
 Moreover, for the construction of the crypto arbitrage strategy of \cite{borri2022cross}, we collect Bitcoin prices against 510 pairs from 165 different centralized exchanges quoted against 49 fiat currencies from CryptoCompare.com for the period December 31, 2013 to January 30, 2025.
-Furthermore, for estimation of jumps in cryptocurrency we collect tick-level transaction data for Bitcoin and Ethereum from Kraken.com and measures of realized variance constructed from tick-level data for the components of the Dow Jones Industrial Average Index from the CaPiRe dataset, for the period January 1, 2015 to March 31, 2025.\footnote{Finally, we obtain price indices for the U.S. stock market, U.S. corporate and government bonds, a broad commodity index, gold, the U.S. dollar index, the Dow Jones US Real Estate Index, the U.S. constant maturity 10-year nominal and real bond yields from Bloomberg.
-The corresponding Bloomberg tickers are SPX Index, LUACTRUU Index, LUATTRUU Index, BCOM Index, XAU Curncy, DXY Curncy, DJUSRE Index, USGG10YR Index and GTII10 Govt.}
+We convert these quotes into U.S.\ dollars using spot FX rates from Bloomberg.
+Furthermore, for estimation of jumps in cryptocurrency we collect tick-level transaction data for Bitcoin and Ethereum from Kraken.com and measures of realized variance constructed from tick-level data for the components of the Dow Jones Industrial Average Index from the CaPiRe dataset, for the period January 1, 2015 to March 31, 2025.\footnote{Finally, we obtain price indices for the MSCI global stock market, global high-yield and government bonds, a broad commodity index, gold, the U.S. dollar index, the Dow Jones US Real Estate Index, the U.S. constant maturity 10-year nominal and real bond yields from Bloomberg.
+The corresponding Bloomberg tickers are MXWO Index, LG30TRUU Index, LGTRTRUU Index, BCOM Index, XAU Curncy, DXY Curncy, DJUSRE Index, USGG10YR Index and GTII10 Govt.}